Happy New Year. We hope you and your family had a safe and restorative Christmas break.

 We will shortly be making changes to our portfolios.
 For our advisory clients, please can you respond to the recent fund switch notification if you have not done so already.

 MARKET INSIGHTS – WEBINAR INVITE

 We are delighted to announce our next investment webinar will be hosted on 17th January at 13.00.
 We will be discussing our outlook for 2022 and some of the ideas we have for the portfolios.
 Please click HERE to register for this.

 We hope you find this review informative and look forward to hearing from you if you have any questions.

-This publication has been prepared for information purposes only by Carrington Investment Consultants Ltd t/a Carrington Wealth Management.
+This publication and the webinar recording have been prepared for information purposes only by Carrington Investment Consultants Ltd t/a Carrington Wealth Management and do not constitute financial advice.
 The value of investments, and any income generated from them, will be affected by interest rates, exchange rates, general market conditions and other political, social and economic developments, as well as by specific matters relating to the assets in which it invests.
 Investors should be aware that the value of units may well fall as well as rise, is not guaranteed and that past performance is not a guide to future performance.
 Different funds carry different levels of risk and investors may not get back the full amount invested.